 - Close your eyes and take some deep breaths with the awareness of the breathing process.

-- The fingers point upward and should be keep extended as much as possible.
+- The fingers point upward and should be kept extended as much as possible.

 - The thumbs resting against the sternum.